-The President and Chief Executive Officer and the senior leadership team annually assess the effectiveness of the senior management appointment process, and progress made in achieving the objectives of the Diversity Policy.
-The Human Resources Committee also considers our diversity statistics and insights, and opportunities to foster a diverse talent pipeline, at least annually when it reviews Lifeco's senior leadership succession plans and talent management programs.
+We annually assess the effectiveness of the senior management appointment process, and the progress made in achieving the objectives of the Diversity Policy.
+The Human Resources Committee also considers our diversity statistics and insights, and opportunities to foster a diverse talent pipeline at least annually when it reviews Lifeco's senior leadership succession plans and talent management programs.
 These opportunities are considered when recruiting for senior management positions and when developing talent development plans for high potential employees.